Monday, June 11, 1:45pm -3:15pm, Arts and Administration Building, Room A1045

 There are 10 phases of work: extraction, first washing, despinicagem (kind of cleaning), boiling in the iron gallon, sieving, second washing, packing, direct sale, stocking and transportation.
 The results showed that the improvements should be thought from inside and done collectively.
 It has been identified that the sururu extraction, the despinicagem and the boiling are the biggest problems to the worker’s health.

-3C.3 Safety & health interventions on factory trawlers – R. Alan Davis, American Seafoods Company
+3C.3 Safety & health interventions on factory trawlers – R. Alan Davis, American Seafoods Company (Presentation slides).

 While Factory Trawlers are perhaps safer than smaller fishing vessels in many ways, they also come with extra complications.
 Bigger vessels mean bigger machinery, more power, more moving parts, and more crew, creating additional hazards and variables than smaller operations.